 When AMP was introduced, it couldn’t support header bidding and all ad types.
 But today, almost all major Supply-side platforms support AMP monetization and can give you a hand to monetize AMP pages via header bidding.
 Additionally, AMP also supports a variety of ad formats such as video, native, carousels, etc.

 Image Source – https://blog.amp.dev/

-India Today, one of the leading news magazines based-in India has generated 23% more revenue per AMP page than its non-AMP page despite having lower ad density.
+India Today, one of the leading news magazines based in India has generated 23% more revenue per AMP page than its non-AMP page despite having a lower ad density.

 “AMP provides an open standard for publishers to quickly load pages on mobile.
 This improves the user experience by giving them a lighter version of the content.”